National Museum of Women in the Arts: Building

-The museum closed in August 2021 for a major renovation, with plans to reopen in late 2023.
-Key improvements include enlarged gallery space, a new destination for researchers and education programs, enhanced amenities and accessibility for visitors as well as infrastructure and storage upgrades to improve the long-term conservation and security of the museum’s collection.
+The museum closed in August 2021 for a major renovation, which was designed by Sandra Vicchio & Associates.
+Key improvements include enlarged gallery space, a new destination for researchers and education programs, enhanced amenities and accessibility for visitors as well as infrastructure and storage upgrades to improve the long-term conservation and security of the museum's collection.
+The project involved adding 2500 ft2 of gallery space, a learning center, and a renovated fifth-story performance space.
+Following the renovation, the museum reopened to the public on October 21, 2023.
+It is variously cited as having cost $67.5 million or $70 million.